-The effect of this goes beyond the patient’s physical wellbeing and could impact all aspects of his or her life including the following:
+The effect of an ostomy transcends physical wellbeing and could impact all aspects of life, including the following:

 - Social interactions.

 Having a different elimination means affects patients emotionally.
 However, individual circumstances determine how their self-esteem will react to the surgery.